eyalgut/TLR_anomaly_detection/TDA_dataset/README.txt

 The timestamp format is yyyymmddhhMMss.
 The matrices correspond to consecutive hour-long time intervals recorded between July 1st, 2015 and August 31st, 2015.

+This dataset is also available in CSV format at https://www.kaggle.com/eyalgut/binary-traffic-matrices